misotanni/misotanni.github.io/fjs/en/compare.md

 For example, you could have noticed that both C and B♭ have no microtonal accidentals, so by the definition of the natural notes, the minor seventh between them is Pythagorean, hence 16/9.
 Or you could have noticed that it is two 4/3 fourths, hence 16/9.
 Or you could have noticed that it is the inversion of a 9/8 whole tone, hence 16/9.
 The FJS gives you such a freedom of quickly and efficiently reading and writing, as opposed to the slow, tedious process that Johnston enforces.

-Here is an image of handwritten sheet music in Johnston notation from your online guide:
+Here is an image of handwritten sheet music in Johnston notation (an excerpt from Ben Johnston's String Quartet No. 9) from your online guide:

 <img src="../assets/compare/BJSQ9ex.jpg" alt="Excerpt from Ben Johnston's String Quartet No. 9">